Financial Aid FAQ

 Does Vassar offer financial aid to international students?

 Yes, Vassar does offer need-based financial aid to international students applying as freshmen and is one of the leading providers of financial assistance to international students among American colleges and universities.
 If admitted, Vassar meets 100% of the candidate's demonstrated financial need for all four years.
-If you wish to be considered for financial aid at any time during your four years at Vassar, you should apply at the time of admission.
+Students who are neither US citizens nor permanent residents who wish to be considered for financial aid at any time during their four years at Vassar should apply at the same time that they apply for admission.
+Since Vassar is not need-blind in the admission of non-US citizens, financial need may be a factor in the evaluation process for admission.
+Therefore, those admitted without financial aid subsequently would not be eligible to receive Vassar funding during their years at the college, except under the most extreme circumstances (i.e., death of a wage-earning parent, natural disaster, etc.).

 If I’m on financial aid, will I be able to study abroad?

 Yes.
 If your application to study abroad is approved, your financial aid package is applicable to your study abroad program.
 To learn more about eligibility requirements for international study, visit the International Programs website.

 Is financial aid guaranteed for all four years?

 Vassar is committed to meeting 100% of demonstrated need for all admitted students for all four years.
 However, as is the case at other colleges, you must reapply for financial aid each year.
 If your financial circumstances change, your financial aid award may change.
 If, for example, you have a younger brother or sister who will now be going to college, you’ll probably receive more financial aid (assuming all the other factors have stayed the same).
 If, on the other hand, one of your parents who was previously unemployed now has a high-paying job, you will receive less aid.

 How is financial aid determined?